MicroStrategy/rest-api-docs/docs/common-workflows/improve-performance-by-working-with-partial-resources/field-selection-for-data-api-v2-result-fetching-endpoints.md

 - The specified fields value only applies to the specific HTTP request.
 It does not apply to subsequent requests against the same instance.
 - Field selection rules are closely related to response models and this topic reflects the status as of 2020 Update 2 release.

-## Supported Rule: Filtering Metric Value Representations and Other per Metric-Cell Information
+## Supported rule: Filtering metric value representations and other per metric-cell information

 MicroStrategy Library Server 2020 Update 2 and above